Basic Policy

 Cross-Shareholdings

-Shimadzu holds stocks that Shimadzu judges will result in increasing medium- and long-term corporate value, from a management strategy perspective.
+Shimadzu holds stocks that Shimadzu judges will result in increasing medium-and long-term corporate value, from a management strategy perspective.
 Each year, the Board of Directors verifies the appropriateness of holdings, by confirming whether the overall scale of cross-shareholdings is appropriate and then confirming whether the holdings of individual stocks are appropriate for the given objectives for holding the respective stocks and whether the benefits and risks from holding the stocks are commensurate with the corresponding cost of capital and other factors.
-Holdings of stocks not consistent with the crossshareholding policy will be reduced.
-During the Board of Directors meetings held during FY 2022, the board confirmed the qualitative significance of holding each stock and quantitative aspects of each stock, such as a comparison of total shareholder return versus cost of capital.
-As a result of this verification, the Company sold those stocks for which the significance of holding was deemed as not necessarily sufficient during the fiscal year ended March 31, 2023.
+Holdings of stocks not consistent with the cross-shareholding policy will be reduced.

-As of March 31, 2023, the number of stocks held for purposes other than net investment was 1.9% of consolidated total assets and 2.8% of consolidated net assets.
-The number and value of stocks included on the consolidated balance sheet are indicated below.
+As of March 31, 2024, the number of stocks held for purposes other than net investment was 2.1% of consolidated total assets and 2.9% of consolidated net assets.
+The number and value of stocks included on the consolidated balance sheet are indicated as follows.

 Number of Stocks(Stock types)